 Fat: ghee, mustard oil, coconut oil, sesame oil, olive oil

 Spices and Herbs: variety of aromatic spices and herbs

 How I felt while on the 21-DSD

 I’ve never ever felt so energetic, positive, mindful and motivated as I did on this detox.
 The energy levels were just mind-blowing, my brain felt like I was on steroids; constantly at work and brimming with ideas.

-Physically I’m not sure if I lost weight (I almost never weigh myself and don’t believe its a good measure of good health) but my clothes do fit better.
+Physically I’m not sure if I lost weight (I almost never weigh myself and don’t believe its an accurate measure of being healthy) but my clothes do fit better.
 The seasonal allergies didn’t bother me as much and nor did PMS (score!).

 21-DSD Compliant Products

 While the book lists several products that are compliant with the program, these are some products I tried for the first time and loved –